brewchetta/022122-nyc-study-halls/phase-2/wk-1-day-5-controlled-forms/README.md

 - Make all `inputs` on the form controlled

-- Inputs and their states default to certain values that make sense
+- Make inputs and their states default to certain values that make sense

 - When someone submits the form, use an alert to let them know how much they owe based on their income and bracket:
   - If someone is a *Service Drone* they owe 50% of their income